 Make your cookie dough.
 In a medium bowl, combine your room temperature butter and granulated sugar using a spatula or large spoon.
 Continue mixing until the sugar is completely incorporated into your butter - you should see no streaks of butter only.
 Add in your vanilla extract, and mix until fully combined into your butter and sugar mixture.

 Next, add in your flour and salt.
 Move slowly to avoid over mixing your dough.
 Once a dough has formed, which means your flour and salt are both just mixed into your butter mixture, add in your chocolate chips.
 Continue using your spatula or large spoon to fold in your chocolate chips until they are evenly dispersed.

 To spread your cookie dough onto your crust, grab your dough in sections, flatten it out in your hand and then place it around your crust until the dough is largely covering your crust.
 I find it easiest to use my hands to gently press your dough down to seal any gaps and get as much cookie dough coverage as you can.

 Next, make your cheesecake layer.
 Into your stand mixer with the paddle attachment, add all of your cream cheese.
 Turn your mixer on at a medium to high speed for 1-2 minutes.
 Use a spatula to scrape down the sides of your bowl and the paddle attachment.
-Add in your granulated sugar, and then turn your mixer back on to a high speed for another 2 minutes.
+Add in your granulated and light brown sugar, and then turn your mixer back on to a high speed for another 2 minutes.